joeluhrman/goassignment/README.md

 The program should be able to generate, calculate the average of, and finally sort the averages of any number of weeks (n).
 The number of weeks can be hardcoded or a user input or whatever you want as long as it can be changed and the program still works.

+## Hints
+I would strongly recommend using VS Code with the Go extension (you also need to download the current version of Go from the official site).

 ## Submission
 Just a .go file with your code.